stoney95/once/README.md

 ![](./once-demo-ezgif.com-optimize.gif)

+The example-code can be found [here](https://github.com/stoney95/once-example).
+The example is a modification of an example from [ArjanCodes](https://github.com/ArjanCodes/betterpython/tree/main/3%20-%20strategy%20pattern).

 ### Modify Functions:
-With once you can define custom decorators and apply them to all functions in your codebase.
+With `once` you can define custom decorators and apply them to all functions in your codebase.

 ```python
 import once